spiderclam/SpiderclamKit/README.md

 Download zip.
 Install zip.
 Idk, you'll figure it out.

+## Usage

+This addon is currently only a pie menu in pose mode, which is toggled by pressing the `o` key.

 ## Operations

 I'll try my best to document the included operations.
 It's easy now, since I barely have any.